Predicting the Emergence of Induction Heads in Language Model Pretraining: Discussion

-\section{Conclusion}
+Phase transition is a broad term that refers to any abrupt change in a target behavior or metric of interest.
+It has been studied in the context of $n$-gram distributions \cite{chang-etal-2024-characterizing, chang2025bigram, michaelov2025language}, human language processing \cite{aoyama-wilcox-2025-language}, and concept spaces in vision \cite{okawa2023compositional, park2024emergence}, to name a few.
+Previous studies find that \glspl{ih} emerge after bigram learning \cite{olsson2022context, bietti2023birth}.
+Although the present study focuses on \glspl{ih}, and some aspects of the data properties may be specific to them (e.g., repetitions), a broader trend observed in \cref{ch5:sec:exp1} may generalize to other behavioral phases in \gls{lm} pretraining.
+For example, \citet{aoyama-wilcox-2025-language} found a similar effect of batch size on the emergence of syntactic attention structure \cite{chen2024sudden}, and understanding to what extent the size-agnostic and \gls{twu}-dependent nature of \gls{ih} emergence observed in this study also holds for other phenomena remains an important direction for future research.

+\subsection{Conclusion}

-In this study, we showed that the emergence of \glspl{ih} can be predicted by batch size and context size (\Cref{ch5:sec:exp1}).
-We also showed that the frequency and reliability of bigram repetitions can express a precise Pareto frontier below which \glspl{ih} cease to form (\Cref{ch5:sec:exp2}).
-Lastly, we found that, among local dependency, categoriality, the shape of the marginal distribution, frequency, and reliability, none of them alone was a sufficient condition to ensure the formation of \glspl{ih} (\Cref{ch5:sec:exp3}.
-However, we find that local dependency coupled with high frequency and reliability always result in \gls{ih} formation, and that categoriality matters only when the frequency and reliability are close to the Pareto frontier.
-In this sense, natural language maintains a delicate balance of having sufficient bigram repetitions, while having both local dependency and categoriality, which together promote the formation of \glspl{ih} in \glspl{lm}.
+We showed that the emergence of \glspl{ih} can be predicted by batch size and context size (\Cref{ch5:sec:predict}).
+We also showed that the frequency and reliability of bigram repetitions can express a decision boundary for \gls{ih} formation (\Cref{ch5:sec:exp2}).
+Lastly, we found that, among local dependency, categoriality, the shape of the marginal distribution, frequency, and reliability, none of them alone was sufficient to ensure the formation of \glspl{ih} when measured by \gls{ps} (\Cref{ch5:sec:exp3}).
+We also find that local dependency coupled with high frequency and reliability always results in \gls{ih} formation, and that the shape of the marginal distribution and categoriality appear to modulate \gls{ih} formation when the frequency and reliability are near the decision boundary.
+We also showed that predicting \gls{ih} emergence has practical implications for training efficiency given its non-monotonic relationship with the final validation loss under a fixed compute budget.